ameyaa23/Amaya.a_portfolio/README.md

 ### 🔹 Python Intern — *InfoPark, Kochi*
 - Built a Python chatbot in 4 weeks by applying core Python concepts.
 - Improved Python coding skills by 30% through hands-on coding and debugging.
-- Strengthened understanding of Python fundamentals by 30% during project.

 ---

 ## 📊 Projects